learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How is the Implementation of Python's dictionaries done?
+## Q. How is the Implementation of Python\'s dictionaries done?

 Python dictionary needs to be declared first:
 `dict = {}`